Tip

 video_warped = om.load_video(filepath)

-frame = video_warped[0] # first frame
+frame = video_warped[0] # First frame for creating our masks

 background_mask = om.background_mask(frame, title='Automatic background mask')